Decorative box: Wooden wine box

 Wooden wine boxes, also known as wooden wine crates, are used to ship and store expensive wines in transit and cellarage.
-Most wineries that use wooden boxes burn their logo and designs on the front panel.
+Most wineries that use wooden boxes burn their logo and designs onto the front panel.
 Originally intended as purely practical items, these panels or the whole box are often used by bars or wine collectors as decorative pieces for their bars or wine cellars.
 A typical wooden wine box holds either six or twelve 750 ml bottles.